jsenv/core/README.md

 Two annoying things:

-- Having to build my entire project to test one file.
+- Tool provides solutions for browsers or node.js, not for both.
-- Current tools provide solution for browsers or node, not for both.
+- Having to build an entire project to test one file.

-jsenv was created to be able to test a file without building the entire project.
+The jsenv project was created to help writing modules that can be used inside browsers and node.js.<br />
-And also to make it possible to write modules that can be used inside browsers or nodejs.
+It also exists to be able to test a file without having to build an entire project.

 ## What jsenv can do ?

-- execute a file inside browsers and/or node.
+- execute a file inside browsers, node.js.
-- execute unit tests on browsers and/or nodejs.
+- execute unit tests on browsers, node.js.
 - generate code coverage of unit tests.
-- generate bundle compatible with browsers and node.
+- generate bundle compatible with browsers, node.js.

 All of the above can be done achieved using babel, systemjs, rollup and istanbul separately.
 But you have to make them work together and it is a lot of work, believe me.